AquaDraco/UnityStationWiki/Creating-items-in-UnityStation.md

 2. Add the **Network Identity**, **Custom Net Transform**, **Item Attributes** and **Pick Up Trigger** components to it.
 You may add other components your item needs as necessary.
 3. Edit the fields to suit your needs.
 4. Add your prefab to suitable directory under `../Prefabs/Items/[ Item Type ]/Resources`.

+## OR

+Clone existing prefab matching the item you wish to create and edit that.